mxbossard/amipo-infra/README.md

 `ansible all -m ping`

 ## Troubleshooting problems
+It seems that some bugfix of Virtualbox are needed.
+We recomand you tu use a 5.2+ version.

+### Hangs on vagrant up
+If vagrant hang during downloading or provisioning, check your network connectivity, destroy your box and retry.

+Check if you have sufficient space in your home directory (or where the box should be deployed).
+Usually, a couple of GB are required.

 ### Errors on vagrant up
 Previous build may interfer with new ones.
 You can clean vagrant env by removing some content in following directories: